dusk-gg/dusk/docs/docs/advanced/ai.md

 # AI

 :::info
 This is a preview API available for developers to test only.
+We'll enable it for production use soon.
 :::

 Using generative AI in your games can lead to fun and surprising outcomes.
 Rune provides an easy-to-use API for submitting prompts based on user actions, with responses fed back into game logic.